 2. Personalize your greeting

 Recipients of membership renewal emails are a valuable audience.
 They’ve already shown active interest in your site or product.
-To help recipients continue engaging with your site or product, addressing them by name will make your message more personal, and it may help them pay attention.
-Plus, emails aren’t written and designed by robots; they’re assembled by a team of real people—so being more personable helps readers connect with your brand.
+To help recipients continue engaging with your site or product, address them by name.
+This will make your message more personal and help them pay attention.
+Plus, emails aren’t written and designed by robots; they’re assembled by a team of real people.
+So being more personable helps readers connect with your brand.

 3. Give readers a reason to renew or upgrade

 Alerting readers that it’s time to renew is only half the battle.
-The other half is to give them a reason for why they should.
-Renewal emails are a lot like invitation emails: when you request readers to renew or upgrade, you should present the associated value proposition clearly.
+The other half is giving them a reason why they should.
+Renewal emails are a lot like invitation emails: When you ask readers to renew or upgrade, you should clearly present the associated value proposition.

 4. Create a sense of urgency

 Subscribers typically have a small window of time to act if they want to renew or upgrade an offer.
 Make this short timeframe evident right away to encourage action.
 From the subject line to the body copy to the call to action, creating a sense of immediacy gives readers a reason to act now.

 In this email from Grammarly, the website presents a special offer in bright yellow: 50% off of a yearlong premium subscription.
 The message is hard to miss or misconstrue.